---

 ### Role-Specific Answers

-Pick the scenario closest to yours, copy the answer, swap in your own details, and practice it twice out loud.
+Pick the scenario closest to yours, copy the structure, swap in your own details, and practice the answer twice out loud before the interview.

 ## Common Mistakes That Kill Your Answer (and How to Avoid Them)

-**Mistake 3: Refusing to self-advocate.** "I'll let my work speak for itself" sounds humble in your head.
-To the interviewer it reads as evasion.
-They can't read your mind, and they're not going to chase you for evidence.
-If you don't say it, it doesn't exist.
+**Mistake 3: Refusing to self-advocate.** "I'll let my work speak for itself" reads as evasion.
+It won't speak.
+You have to.
+The interviewer is not going to chase you for evidence you politely declined to offer.
+Say the number out loud.

 ## How to Prepare Your Answer: A 5-Step Pre-Interview Checklist

-**Step 3 — Identify your proof story.** Pick one specific past achievement with a number attached: revenue, time saved, NPS, error reduction, headcount, retention.
-The number doesn't need to be huge.
-It needs to be real and specific.
+**Step 3: Identify your proof story.** One past achievement with a number.
+Revenue, time saved, retention, NPS, error reduction — whatever you can defend.
+The number doesn't have to be huge.
+It has to be real.
+A 12% improvement you can explain beats a 200% claim you can't.

-**Step 4 — Draft using Fit + Impact + Proof.** Three sentences, read aloud, 75 seconds maximum.
+**Step 4: Draft using Fit + Impact + Proof.** Three sentences.
+Read them aloud.
+Seventy-five seconds maximum.
 If it runs long, cut.
-Specificity beats comprehensiveness every time.
+Specificity beats completeness, always.

 Set a 20-minute timer tonight and run all five steps for your next scheduled interview.
 You'll have a draft answer before the timer ends.